 Losing a loved one is a terrible tragedy.
 Many deaths occur in the hospital, whether after an accident or because of illness that was being treated at the time.
 In many cases, the hospital and your loved one’s medical staff may have done everything that they could to save your loved one, but in other cases, their failures and mistakes could have actually contributed to the death.
 If your loved one died because of hospital negligence, you may be entitled to file a lawsuit against the hospital and its staff under Arkansas’ wrongful death laws.
-Arkansas wrongful death lawyer Ken Kieklak explains.
+Fayetteville, AR wrongful death lawyer Ken Kieklak explains.

 When Can I Sue a Hospital for Wrongful Death?